 We define the Sobolev spaces $\sobc$ and $\sobduec$ in the same way.
 We remark that with these conventions $\sobduezero$ is in general bigger than the closure of $\cc M$ in $\sobdue$.
 Moreover, it may happen that $\sob=\sobzero$.
 Indeed this property will play an important role in the next section.
-In Proposition~\ref{prop:dmax}, is contained a description of $\dmax(\delcomp)$ in terms of these Sobolev spaces.
+Proposition~\ref{prop:dmax}, contains a description of $\dmax(\delcomp)$ in terms of these Sobolev spaces.

-Although in general the structure of the self-adjoint extensions of $\delcomp$ can be very complicated, the Friedrichs (or Dirichlet) extension $\deld$, is always well defined and self-adjoint.
+Although in general the structure of the self-adjoint extensions of $\delcomp$ can be very complicated, the Friedrichs (or Dirichlet) extension $\deld$ is always well defined and self-adjoint.
 Namely,

 Observe that, since $\ldue= L^2(M^+,\misura)\oplus L^2(M^-,\misura)$ and $\sobzero=H^1_0(M^+,\misura)\oplus H^1_0(M^-,\misura)$, it follows that